talwrii/kitty-plotnine/README.md

 ## Notes
 [*] Unfortunately ghostty seems to be [childishly and poorly managed](https://x.com/readwithai/status/1910398678306865269).
-If you care about good open and non-authoritarian control of projects you should pick on of the other good terminals which support the graphical terminal protocol
+If you care about good open and non-authoritarian control of projects you should pick one of the other good terminals which support the terminal graphics protocol